Welcome to 3D!

 Mrs Dudley :)

-Dates for your diary in the Autumn Term!
+Dates for your diary November to December!

 P.E days for 3D are Tuesdays and Wednesdays.
 Please ensure that your child has the correct P.E kit in school all week so he/she is able to fully take part.